 Many things have changed since Harry uttered those famous words, but our fight for civil liberties remains as strong as ever.
 Our party fought to stop the return of ID Cards a few years ago.
 We won that fight and many others in government, but in recent months we’ve learned of the scale and extent of the Government’s digital surveillance programs.

 Everyone knows that countries spy on one another and terrorist suspects are rightly targeted, but millions of innocent people are having their emails, digital communications and meta-data stored by the security services in a way that is almost beyond comprehension.
 That is not a type of state that liberals want to see.
 To coin a phrase, we are against that sort of thing!

 Working on a cross party basis with my friend and colleague Julian Huppert and other MPs like David Davis and Tom Watson, I have tabled a parliamentary motion, Early Day Motion 869, calling for a Digital Bill of Rights.
 You can read the motion in full here.

 We are also working with Norman Baker and Nick Clegg to push this agenda forward, but we need your help!
 Could you help us by emailing your MP and asking them to sign the motion?
 You can also ask them to write to Theresa May and call for a review of the powers available to the security services.

 Everyone should enjoy a basic level of rights and protections when they use the internet.
 Millions of innocent people should not be spied on.
 But these freedoms and rights must be fought for.
 Just like Harry stood up against the illiberalism of ID cards, we are the ones who need to stand up against blanket internet surveillance.

-* Tim Farron is President of the Liberal Democrats.
+* Tim Farron is MP for Westmorland and Lonsdale and a former President of the Liberal Democrats.